jmsudar/dotnet-update-csproj-file-dev/README.md

 - nullable: Enables or disables nullable reference types.
 Set to true to enable, false to disable.
 Defaults to true.
 - package-id: (Required) The unique package ID for your project, typically following the reverse domain name notation, e.g., com.example.project.
 - version: (Required) The version number for your project, e.g., 1.0.0.
 - author: Specifies the author of the project.
-Defaults to the GitHub repository owner but can be set to any string or multiple owners.
+Can be set to any string or multiple owners.
 - package-tags: Tags for your package to help categorize it, separated by commas, e.g., utility,automation.
 - repository-url: The URL of your project’s GitHub repository.
-Defaults to git@github.com:<owner>/<repository>.git, but you can override it with a different URL.
 - package-license: (Required) The license under which your project is distributed, e.g., MIT, GPL-3.0.
 - package-project-url: The URL of your project’s homepage or main page.
 Defaults to your repository URL.
-Defaults to git@github.com:<owner>/<repository>.git, but you can override it with a different URL.
 - package-readme-file: The path to your README file to include in your package.
 Defaults to README.md.

 ## License